The history and impact of electricity deregulation

 The benefit of energy deregulation extends to energy generators, but it also extends to electricity consumers.
 Because of energy deregulation, consumers have more options to choose from when it comes to selecting an energy rate plan.
 Why?
 Because a competitive market means generators and suppliers are going to work harder to appeal to (and thus attract) consumers.
 A more balanced opportunity between suppliers and generators also means consumers have a broader range of suppliers to choose from—and more options means suppliers can cater to specific market demographics, creating more opportunities for consumers (from large-scale companies and farms to small start-up businesses and residential consumers) to get the rate plans that speak to their specific needs.
 That means more consumers can access the lowest electricity rates in Calgary, whether access to those low rates comes from the structure of the rate plan or from the rates themselves.

 The success of the market speaks for itself.
-While a Regulated Rate Option (RRO) is also available to protect consumers against market price spikes, Alberta is still considered to have one of the most deregulated electricity markets in Canada.
-Forty percent of consumers choose competitive electricity products over regulated rate options.
-If you would like more information on how to get the lowest electricity rates in Calgary, visit Energyrates.ca today.
+While the Rate of Last Resort (RoLR),(formerly known as the RRO) is also available to protect consumers against market price spikes, Alberta is still considered to have one of the most deregulated electricity markets in Canada.
+Forty percent of consumers choose competitive electricity products over the regulated rate option.